 Yet there are also things that unite Scandinavians: a common root language, a shared Protestantism and, Ferguson is convinced, that seam of melancholy running below the surface.
 He treats the most famous embodiments of it — Kierkegaard, Strindberg, Bergman — with deft sympathy, but even more engagingly comes up with unexpected examples, like the poor Icelandic leader, called the “Lawspeaker,” left to ruminate on whether or not to convert his people from paganism to Christianity (spoiler alert: he says yes, though with some important caveats involving the rights to abandon newborns to their deaths and to eat horse meat).

-“Considerable personal courage and ethical conviction are required if different voices are to survive disapproval long enough for people to start listening to what they have to say”
+“In small, homogeneous nations governed by a rigid social conformity, it takes a particularly extreme temperament to stand out.
+‘Considerable personal courage and ethical conviction are required,’ he writes, ‘if such voices are to survive disapproval long enough for people to start listening to what they have to say.'”

 Or not.
 All those years in Norway seem to have endowed Ferguson with his own ruminative propensities, and he remains alert to the possibility that, like the even older myth that painted the Vikings as barbarians who did nothing besides maraud, Scandinavian melancholy may be more an imposition of outsiders than an accurate cultural reflection.
 Much of the book takes place in dark bars or on drizzling walks with friends of a similar age who argue with his assumptions.
 Sometimes all this comes off as a bunch of old Scandinavian men sitting around talking about a bunch of dead Scandinavian men.
 Certainly, this is not the book to read for glowing paeans to generous parental leave or the hottest new foraging chef or architecturally innovative bicycle bridges, or any of the other things that have made Scandinavia the darling of lifestyle magazine editors the world over.